Sieve of Eratosthenes in Python & C++

 Segmented Sieve

-We have seen that the Sieve of Eratosthenes is required to run a loop through the whole number range.
-Thus, it needs O(n) memory space to store the numbers.
-The situation becomes complicated when we try to find primes in a huge range.
-It is not feasible to allocate such a large memory space for a bigger n.
+We have seen that the Sieve of Eratosthenes runs a loop through the whole number range.
+Therefore, it needs O(n) memory space to store the numbers.
+The situation becomes complicated when we try to find primes in a huge range, because it is not feasible to allocate such a large memory block for a bigger n.

 The algorithm can be optimized by introducing some new features.
 The idea is to divide the number range into smaller segments and compute prime numbers in those segments one by one.
 This is an efficient way to reduce space complexity.
 This method is called a segmented sieve.